michelesr/thesis/src/context.md

 system, those features are heavy and often unnecessary, and that's the reason of the diffusion of containers.
 Containers are lighter than virtual machines, because they don't aim to reproduce an entire machine, but only the environment required to run a particular software.
-Docker containers use the virtualization feature of the Linux kernel in order to reproduce a software development environment in a native and lightweight way.
-Due to its lightweight nature, containers are a perfect infrastructure for the development and deployment of applications with a microservice architecture.
+The Docker container engine, use the virtualization feature of the Linux kernel in order to reproduce a software development environment in a native and lightweight way.
+Due to theirs lightweight nature, containers seems today to be the perfect infrastructure for the development and deployment of applications with a microservice architecture.

-Regarding the development of the web application, often developers install all the required tools, such the database management system or the application framework, in their machines, through the installation procedures for their operating system.
+Regarding the development of a web traditional, uncontainerized, application, developers install all the required tools, such the database management system or the application framework, in their machines, through the installation procedures for their operating system.
 These installation procedures are complicated and frustrating,